successive-dev/being-devops/content/post/Expose-a-kubernetes-service-through-Ingress.md

 ## Terms

-- **Ingress** is a kubernetes api object that defines rules to map incoming traffic to backend services.
+- **Ingress** is a kubernetes API object that defines rules to map incoming traffic to backend services.
-- **Ingress controller** watches over ingress, reads the rules, and implements them by acting as reverse proxy system.
+- **Ingress controller** watches over ingress, reads the rules, and implements them by acting as a reverse proxy system.
-- **Reverse Proxy system** is basically something that sits in front of services and queries them on client behalf.
+- **Reverse Proxy system** is basically something that sits in front of services and queries them on the client's behalf.

 ## Creating a dummy Service